 An introduction to full-site editing in WordPress

 If you’re familiar with WordPress, you may already know that the CMS uses PHP templates for creating websites.
-These templates make up the themes that we currently use on WordPress sites, along with plugins.
+These templates make up the themes that I currently use on WordPress sites, along with plugins.

 However, WordPress is soon going to be moving toward full site editing.
 The platform has already begun to move toward the full site editing experience when it began introducing the Gutenberg blocks.